-To tackle the issue of producing skilled human resources in the area, at the State Polytechnic of Ujung Pandang, Indonesia, students majoring Computer & Network Engineering are offered two security related courses as determined in the curriculum, namely Computer Network Security and Information Security Management as suggested by the current curriculum [1],[2].
+To tackle the issue 22 producing skilled human resources in the area, at the State Polytechnic of Ujung Pandang, Indonesia, students majoring Computer & Network Engineering are offered two security related courses as determined in the curriculum, namely Computer Network Security and Information Security Management as suggested by the current curriculum [1],[2].
 Both courses consist of a number of hands on laboratory practices designed according to the theoretical topics discussed.

 However, establishing ideal computer lab with sophisticated hardware for network security exercises usually requires very expensive cost [3] which is mainly difficult for the campus to fulfill.
 As a result, the lecturer should find alternative to keep students able to perform hands on practices.
-A novel approach introduced by exploiting virtualization VILARITY technology develop (Virtual Laboratory for Information Security)[4].
+A novel approach was introduced by exploiting virtualization technology to develop VILARITY (Virtual Laboratory for Information Security)[4].
 The virtual lab is based on Linux operating systems with several network simulators' software combined within.
-Early version of the Virtual Lab is actually for general (for all networking courses requirements), however in this case it is used specifically for the two aforementioned security methodology and tools used to conduct the research are presented in section 3.
+Early version of the Virtual Lab is actually for general purposes (for all networking courses lab requirements), however in this case it is used specifically for the two aforementioned security courses methodology and tools used to conduct the research are presented in sec 22 3.
 Then, the results and the discussion are given in section 4.
 Finally, the study is summarized in the last section.